Aliases for COPB1 Gene

 GeneCards Summary for COPB1 Gene

-COPB1 (Coatomer Protein Complex, Subunit Beta 1) is a Protein Coding gene.
-Diseases associated with COPB1 include oculocerebrorenal syndrome.
-Among its related pathways are COPI Mediated Transport and COPI Mediated Transport.
-GO annotations related to this gene include structural molecule activity.
+COPB1 (Coatomer Protein Complex Subunit Beta 1) is a Protein Coding gene.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include binding and structural molecule activity.

 UniProtKB/Swiss-Prot for COPB1 Gene